MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **Training**

-Windows driver classroom training is available from vendors such as the following.
+Windows driver classroom training is available from vendors such as the following:

 - [OSR](https://www.osr.com)
 - [Winsider](https://www.windows-internals.com/)
 - [Azius](https://www.azius.com)

 Secure coding online training is available from a variety of sources.
-For example this course is available from coursera. [https://www.coursera.org/learn/software-security](https://www.coursera.org/learn/software-security#faqs)
+For example, this course is available from coursera. [https://www.coursera.org/learn/software-security](https://www.coursera.org/learn/software-security#faqs)

 **Professional Certification**